Academic IELTS Writing task 1 Sample 2 - Eating sweet foods produces acid in the mouth which can cause tooth decay

 The provided line graph illustrates the acid level in the mouth which is caused by the consumption of cane sugar, fruit sugar, and honey.
 As is shown in the graph, the higher the acid level, the lower the pH level.
 It is also illustrated that a pH level less than 5.5 is the stage when tooth decay occurs.

 It is significant that the initial pH level in our mouth is 7, and it drops the moment we eat sugar.
 In the first 5 minutes, the graph shows that eating cane sugar results in a major drop in the pH level which reaches 3.5 and then begins to increase very slowly in half an hour.
 During this phase, tooth decay is most likely to happen.
-It is almost the same when eating fruit sugar, as the pH level drops to less than 4.5 in 5 minutes, and remains in detrimental level for about 20 minutes.
+It is almost the same when eating fruit sugar, as the pH level drops to less than 4.5 in 5 minutes, and remains at the detrimental level for about 20 minutes.
 Moreover, the pH level drops to less than 5 when honey is taken, and it possesses the threat of tooth decay for only 10 minutes.
 So, honey is the least dangerous among the three kinds of food items.

 In summary, it appears that cane sugar is the most detrimental one for our dental health while honey is the safest one.